-Speak to your account before setting up a bare trust
+Speak to your accountant before setting up a bare trust

 When buying an investment property for a self managed superannuation fund (SMSF), the mortgage itself cannot legally be held in the name of the SMSF.